All About Water

-Four major sources for water:
+There are four major sources for water:

 Rain (captured before it hits the ground – some people may call this Irrigation water) – is only as clean as your air, capture method and holding tanks.
 In some areas rain water is quite acidic.

 Surface (ponds/streams) – From rain/snow, it runs on top of the ground and any chemicals or poo are mixed in from surface contamination.